Advantages and Disadvantages of Profitability Ratios

 - Disadvantages of Profitability Ratios

-Net Profit Margin – A Conclusive Ratio
+NP Margin – A Conclusive Ratio

-Gross Profit Margin – Checks Basic Operations’ Efficiency
+GP Margin – Checks Basic Operations’ Efficiency

-Like the net profit margin, the return on equity is the most widely used ratios.
+As the net profit margin, the return on equity (ROE) is the most widely used ratio.
 The advantage of this ratio is that It is comparable across the company’s peer group.
 How much return do you generate for the equity investors is what matters for the equity investors.
 Are you generating beyond the minimum required rate of return?
 Calculation of this metric will answer your query.
 This metric is used in the calculation of residual income valuation.
 Residual income valuation is used in calculating the intrinsic value of equity.
 ROE greater than the required rate of return increases the intrinsic value of equity shareholders and thereby maximizes wealth.